dreamcatcher-tech/network/Inbox/2024-02-04 0939 branching mechanisms of kv queues.md

 - a parent has the ability to enumerate all its current children
 - writes to the git repo are per branch, and so a spawn need only read the parent branch commit, rather than the global root git repo
 - every action must tolerate duplicates
+- a new branch has a blank io file except for the origin action that spawned it
 - duplicate detection should be the same process as normal executing - that is, it should be sniffed, rather than a separate duplicate detection model
 - It is better to run a new function that try pool inside an existing one, since the isolate might time out.
 - Try to align commits with queue actions